decred/dcrdata/README.md

 The config file, logs, and data files are stored in the application data folder, which may be specified via the `-A/--appdata` and `-b/--datadir` settings.
 However, the location of the config file may be set with `-C/--configfile`.
+If encountering errors involving file system paths, check the permissions on these folders to ensure that *the user running dcrdata* is able to access these paths.

 The "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.
+Set read-only permissions as appropriate.

 ## Updating